oscar6echo/jupyter-on-google-cloud/README.md

 You need:
 + Internet access
-+ a Google identity - you have one with a gmail account for example.
++ a Google identity - you have one with a gmail account for example

 ### 1 - Install gcloud command line tool on local machine
 + See [gcould install guide](https://cloud.google.com/sdk/docs/quickstarts)